awsdocs/amazon-rekognition-developer-guide/doc_source/API_StartLabelDetection.md

 Required: No

  ** [MinConfidence](#API_StartLabelDetection_RequestSyntax) **   <a name="rekognition-StartLabelDetection-request-MinConfidence"></a>
-Specifies the minimum confidence that Rekognition Video must have in order to return a detected label\.
+Specifies the minimum confidence that Amazon Rekognition Video must have in order to return a detected label\.
 Confidence represents how certain Amazon Rekognition is that a label is correctly identified\.0 is the lowest confidence\.
 100 is the highest confidence\.
-Rekognition Video doesn't return any labels with a confidence level lower than this specified value\.
+Amazon Rekognition Video doesn't return any labels with a confidence level lower than this specified value\.
 If you don't specify `MinConfidence`, the operation returns labels with confidence values greater than or equal to 50 percent\.
 Type: Float
 Valid Range: Minimum value of 0\.
 Maximum value of 100\.
 Required: No

  ** [NotificationChannel](#API_StartLabelDetection_RequestSyntax) **   <a name="rekognition-StartLabelDetection-request-NotificationChannel"></a>
-The Amazon SNS topic ARN you want Rekognition Video to publish the completion status of the label detection operation to\.
+The Amazon SNS topic ARN you want Amazon Rekognition Video to publish the completion status of the label detection operation to\.
 Type: [NotificationChannel](API_NotificationChannel.md) object
 Required: No